 Interested in volunteering?

 Kellen founded the festival in 2009 after discovering a lack of platforms in the region for filmmakers to showcase their work.
-He has an MA and a BA in film, and has spent the last decade promoting Norwich and Norfolk as a filmmaking hub, while also finding time to produce his own short documentary and creative projects.
+He has an MA and a BA in film, and has spent the last decade promoting Norwich as a filmmaking hub, while also finding time to produce his own short documentary and creative projects.
 He’s a big fan of films with great music, but not so much a fan of musicals.